Whole Wheat Banana Bread

 Slices of whole wheat banana bread on a cutting board.

-By the way, if you’re not in the mood for something a bit more indulgent, or just want to mix things up, I’ve got plenty of other banana bread recipes to try—classic banana bread, marbled banana bread, chai-spiced banana bread, and chocolate banana bread are all tried-and-true favorites.
+In the mood to switch things up?
+Try one of my other banana bread favorites: classic banana bread, marbled banana bread, chai-spiced banana bread, and chocolate banana bread.
+All tried-and-true favorites!

 John